gene-hightower/smtp-address-parser/README.md

 And individual labels within a domain name are limited to 63 octets or less, see:
 <https://tools.ietf.org/html/rfc1035> section 2.3.4.
 Size limits

+However, RFC-5321 section 4.5.3.1.
+“Size Limits and Minimums” says:

+“To the maximum extent possible, implementation techniques that impose no limits on the length of these objects should be used.”